dkorkmazturk/rde2013ctl/README.md

 # rde2013ctl

-**rde2013ctl** is a CLI tool for controling the features of Razer DeathAdder 2013 mice on GNU/Linux systems.
+**rde2013ctl** is a CLI tool for controlling the features of Razer DeathAdder 2013 mice on GNU/Linux systems.

 ## Built With
 * [libusb](http://libusb.info/) — Cross-platform C library that provides access to USB devices.